-Dr. Susan Jack is Associate Professor, School of Nursing, Associate Member Clinical Epidemiology & Biostatistics, and a Core Member of the Offord Centre for Child Studies.
+Dr. Susan Jack is Professor, School of Nursing, Associate Member Clinical Epidemiology & Biostatistics, and a Core Member of the Offord Centre for Child Studies.
 Dr. Jack’s clinical background is in community health and public health nursing, with a specific focus on family health and home visiting socially and economically disadvantaged young families.
 She completed her post-doctoral training in the Department of Psychiatry & Behavioural Neurosciences (McMaster) and the Centre for Knowledge Translation (University of Alberta).
 Dr. Jack has been a full-time faculty member since 2003 and has taught in all levels of the BScN undergraduate and graduate program.

 Jack, S.M., Ford-Gilboe, M., Davidov, D., & MacMillan, H.L.
 (2016).
 Identification and assessment of intimate partner violence in nurse home visitation.
 Journal of Clinical Nursing.
 Doi:10.1111/jocn.13392

 Jack, S.M., Catherine, N., Gonzalez, A., MacMillan, H.L., Sheehan, D., Waddell C for the BCHCPScientific Team.
 (2015).
 Adapting, piloting and evaluating complex public health interventions: Lessons learned from Nurse-Family Partnership.
 Health Promotion and Chronic Disease Prevention in Canada, 35, (8/9), 151-159.

 Li, S.A., Jack, S.M., Gonzalez,A., Duku, E., & MacMillan, H. (2015).
 Healthcare and social service professionals’ perceptions of a home visitation program.
 Health Promotion and Chronic Disease Prevention in Canada: Research, Policy and Practice, 35 (8/9), 160-167.